fgcz/bfabricShiny/README.md

-## SOP create your own application with bfabric auth
+## SOP create your own application

 The idea is to fetch a RData file stored in bfabric.